chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 -------
 Results
 -------
-As seen in the following two animations, the bunny drills into the particles which generates a complex motion within the granular matter.
+As seen in the following two animations, the bunny drills into the particles which generates a complex motion within the particle bed.
 There is not much more to say here, it is a bunny drill!

 The first animation displays the drill with the entirety of the particles.
 It is difficult to see the dynamics of the mighty bunny within these circumstances.